-The Interpersonal and Organizational Communication Major seeks to establish basic and specialized skills and attitudes necessary for the work of being a servant-leader in the church and world.
+Programs in interpersonal and organizational communication allow students to build strong communication skills, which they need for successful careers and relationships.
+The Interpersonal and Organizational Communication Major at Great Lakes Christian College seeks to establish basic and specialized skills and attitudes necessary for the work of being a servant-leader in the church and world.